Political status of Western Sahara: United Nations

 Western Sahara is on the United Nations list of non-self-governing territories.
 The UN has been involved since 1988 in trying to find a solution to the conflict through self-determination.
 In 1988, the Kingdom of Morocco and the Polisario Front agreed to settle the dispute through a referendum under the auspices of the UN that would allow the people of Western Sahara to choose between independence or integration with Morocco.
 In 1991, the parties agreed upon the Settlement Plan, contingent on the referendum being held the following year, but due to disputes over voter qualification, the vote was not held.
 In the following years, the UN argued for negotiations between Morocco and the Polisario Front to resolve the deadlock, culminating in the Manhasset negotiations in 2007–2008.

 As of 2020, the mandate for MINURSO has been extended 47 times and it maintains its presence in the country, but has yet to fulfill its mission by organizing a referendum.

 Positions of other states

 Some states are supportive of the "right of self-determination of the Sahrawi people", including the option of autonomy under Moroccan sovereignty.
 Some states have changed their opinion frequently or have given separate announcements of support for both Morocco and the Polisario Front/SADR (Egypt, Italy, Lesotho, Russia, Rwanda, Yemen, etc.).

 Some of the states announcing support of the "right of self-determination" currently recognize the Sahrawi Arab Democratic Republic.
 Not all of the states that have terminated diplomatic relations with or withdrawn recognition of the SADR have announced their support for the Moroccan claims.

-The overwhelming majority of United Nation member states have not announced any position.
+The majority of United Nations member states have not announced any position.